. .

 And once identified by type of lamp (center

-draft, Kosmos or flat wick) you can then
+draft, Kosmos or flat wick) you can

 original intended

-use.
 Often parts are missing which can obscure the original use

 concept.